hartenthaler/hh_clippings_cart_enhanced/README.md

 Circles are a result for example when cousins are married together.
 Such circles are responsible for pedigree collapse
 (in German: Ahnenschwund or Implex).
-Following the connections of marriage or partnership circles can be found if two families are interconnected by more than one marriage.
+Following the connections of marriage or partnership, circles can be found if two families are interconnected by more than one marriage.
 Maybe such circles can have a length of 30, 40, or 50 steps.
 They can connect several families together and it is not easy to find them.
+Such long distant connections in a tree are interconnecting different parts of a family.
+I call them there sometimes "ancestor Autobahn".
+The first Autobahn I built in my tree, many years ago, was connection to Johann Wolfgang von Goethe in more than 50 steps.

 For example my parents are connected together by several such circles (beside the trivial connection by their own marriage).
 In webtrees you can search for such connections by using Charts / Relationships / Find all possible relationships.
 But up to now there was no possibility to show all such circles in a tree.

-### Screenshot using TAM to show a H diagram (comparable to webtrees chart "compact tree")
+### Screenshot using TAM to show a H diagram
 <p align="center"><img src="docs/Screenshot_H_diagram.png" alt="Screenshot of H diagram" align="center" width="80%"></p>
 A H diagramm is a very compact ancestor diagram showing the proband and a few generations of his ancestors.
+One example is the webtrees chart "compact tree".
-To produce such a diagram you have to select the proband, add 3, 4, or 5 generations of his ancestors to the clippings cart.
+To produce such a diagram using TAM, you have to select the proband, add 3, 4, or 5 generations of his ancestors to the clippings cart.
 Then use the action menu and export these records using the TAM option.
 Then import the produced GEDCOM file to your TAM application.
+Now you have to place the persons and families manually to their right position by drag and drop.

 #### Screenshot using TAM for a partner chain with 30 partners of partners of partners ...
 <p align="center"><img src="docs/Screenshot_PartnerChains.png" alt="Screenshot of partner chains" align="center" width="80%"></p>